 Employers have duties under health and safety law to assess risks in the workplace.
 Risk assessments should be carried out that address all risks that might cause harm in your workplace.

 Employers must give you information about the risks in your workplace and how you are protected, also instruct and train you on how to deal with the risks.

 Employers must consult employees on health and safety issues.
 Consultation must be either direct or through a safety representative that is either elected by the workforce or appointed by a trade union.

 For more details on the basics of what employers must do to make their business comply with health and safety law in a low risk business , HSE has produced a booklet Health and safety made simple.

 For more details on how health and safety law is meant to work, HSE has produced a booklet: Health and safety regulation: A short guide.

 Employers have a legal duty under the Health and Safety Information for Employees Regulations (HSIER) to display the approved poster in a prominent position in each workplace or to provide each worker with a copy of the approved leaflet Health and safety law: What you need to know that outlines British health and safety law.

-If workers think their employer is exposing them to risks or is not carrying out their legal duties regards to health and safety, and if this has been pointed this out to them but no satisfactory response has been received, workers can make a complaint to HSE.
+If workers think their employer is exposing them to risks or is not carrying out their legal duties regards to health and safety, and if this has been pointed out to them but no satisfactory response has been received, workers can make a complaint to HSE.